chennaione/sugar/README.md

 The project is available in the folder "library" http://developer.android.com/tools/projects/index.html#LibraryProjects

+# New in version 1.3

+Transaction Support
+Bulk Insert of records
+Encrypted datastore (branch : sugar-cipher using sqlcipher) Removed Constructor with context parameter.
+Needs default constructor now.
+Enhancements to QueryBuilder
+Bug fixes and other improvements.

 # New in version 1.2

 1. package restriction for domain classes.